 In his 1382 poem Parlement of Foules, Chaucer wrote: “For this was on St. Valentine's Day, when every bird cometh there to choose his mate.”
 During Chaucer's time, birds began pairing off and mating around mid-February, and soon the European nobility started sending love notes around this time of year.

 The earliest surviving valentine comes from this period, when the French Duke of Orléans wrote a sweet note to his wife during his imprisonment in the Tower of London.
 Written in February 1415, he affectionately calls her “my very gentle Valentine.”

 As time went on, romantic connections continued to appear more frequently in literature.
 Even Ophelia called herself Hamlet’s Valentine in Act IV, Scene 5 of William Shakespeare’s Hamlet: “To-morrow is Saint Valentine's day, All in the morning betime, And I a maid at your window, To be your Valentine.”

-Origins of Valentine's Day Cards
+Origins of Valentine's Day Greeting Cards

 Paper valentines began replacing handwritten notes toward the end of the 18th century.
 Quite popular in Victorian England, they were often made with real lace and ribbons.
 After the postage stamp was invented in 1840, there was an explosion of Valentine’s Day cards in the UK.
-Nearly half a million cards were sent the year after its invention, with factories set up to help keep up with the production demand.
+Nearly half a million greetings were sent the year after its invention, with factories set up to help keep up with the production demand.